top of page

 Master Copies: Learning From the Past:

-It's an excellent method for learning, drawing inspiration, and refining technical skills with various materials.
-This practice can help artists build confidence, enabling them to apply that knowledge to create their own original pieces.
-Additionally, copying can enhance drawing abilities and foster a deeper understanding of color hues, values, and intensities when painting existing artworks.
+Why imitate the creations of others?
+It's a great way to learn, find inspiration, and improve technical skills with different materials.
+This practice can boost artists' confidence, allowing them to use that knowledge to craft their own original works.
+Moreover, copying can sharpen drawing and deepen one's understanding of color tones, values, and composition.

 It's incredible how much you can achieve with a limited color palette.
 I believe it is a great starting point for anyone interested in oil painting.
 Since oil painting can be quite costly, it's wise to begin with supplies that help you get a feel for the medium before making a significant investment.
-If you decide to give it a try, starting with a trial set of oil paints and a good basic set of brushes.
-Selecting a surface to paint on can matter on how you want your final painting to look.
-There are various surface textures and types of materials you can select.
-From cotton canvas, linen canvas, wood panels, and even heavy paper.
-Also to take into account is how the surface is primed and with type of primer is used.
-Try experimenting and find out what you feel most comfortable with.
-I enjoy using Arches cold-pressed oil pads which I prime, or primed wood panels.
+If you decide to give it a try, consider starting with a trial set of oil paints and a good basic set of brushes.
+Selecting a surface to paint on does matter how you want your final painting to look, so do some research on materials before starting.
+There are various surface textures and types of materials you can select from.
+Also, take into account how the surface is primed and what type of primer is used.
+Try experimenting to find out what you feel most comfortable with.
+Most of all don't be afraid, things don't have to be perfect, and learning takes time.

 About Copyrights: